This article was updated on the 8th of August 2023 for clarity and to improve text readability.

-The best side dishes to serve with carbonara are bruschetta, scallops, sauteed mushrooms, and parmesan chips.
-Try spinach, stuffed tomatoes, grilled zucchini, or veggie tart for healthier options.
+The best side dishes to serve with carbonara are bruschetta, scallops, sauteed mushrooms, and parmesan crisps.
+Try sauteed spinach, stuffed tomatoes, or grilled zucchini for healthier options.
 You can also serve Caesar salad, roasted salmon, Mediterranean chicken, focaccia, or cauliflower bites.

 Ready?
 Let’s jump right in.

 Carbonara is already filling on its own, but a side of bread and some toppings are guaranteed to take it up a notch.
 Garlic bread is the go-to, but I like going the extra mile and baking crispy focaccia.

 And when it comes to toppings, you can’t go wrong with sauteed mushrooms for an umami kick.